-If unexpected events occur, as they probably will, you must have plans in place to accommodate or deal with them, and not lose sight of the original objectives.
+If unexpected events occur, as they probably will, you must have plans in place to continuously discuss and review the context and accommodate the course of action or deal with change while not losing sight of the original objectives.
 Try to remain flexible and allow for the necessary degree of change in the project.
 Incidents such as a change of government or other complicating events may represent unforeseen obstacles to the original timeline.
-Try not to see these changes as game-stoppers, but use the opportunity to adapt and revise the plan according to the transformed circumstances, building on practical experience already obtained.
+Try not to see these changes as game-stoppers, but use the opportunity to adapt and revise the plan according to the transformed circumstances, building on practical experience already obtained and to acknowledge process and successes and build from there.

-Internal progress reviews should be conducted routinely.
+Adopt a mechanism to routinely review progress .
 For very comprehensive action plans involving many institutions, designated independent government officials may review progress in terms of defined milestones.
 The results of internal reviews should be discussed by the steering group which then reports to the top leadership.

-External reviews are useful in order to encourage transparency.
+External/independent reviews are useful in order to encourage transparency.
 This may mean bringing in independent anti-corruption experts as well as members of civil society.
+The scope of these reviews and audits, the qualifications of reviewers or auditors, and the transparency of audit reports are critical.

 The results of such reviews should be made public whenever possible.

 Read more about evaluation and monitoring in the following chapter.